Ali-Raza995/pump-willy/README.md

 ### Opening the Project in VS Code

-1. Navigate to the project directory in your terminal or command prompt.
+1. Navigate to the project directory and open project in VS Code
-2. Run the following command to open the project in VS Code:

 ### Installing Node Modules